 Happy March 1st everyone (side note: can you believe that it’s already March!?)!
 For those of you who don’t know, March is also Women’s History Month, which is SO important to me.
-So many incredible women have helped pave the way and continue to make our world a better place.
-Along with celebrating the amazing achievements of women throughout history, I thought it would be a great opportunity for the girls on Team Jilly to share their female role models they look up to and why.
+During Women’s History Month we want to highlight so many incredible women who have helped pave the way and continue to make our world a better place.
+Along with celebrating the amazing achievements of women throughout history during Women’s History Month I thought it would be a great opportunity for the girls on Team Jilly to share their female role models they look up to for Women’s History Month and why.
 But because our team is SO big now (ah how did that happen?) we had to break this series up into two separate parts.
 So this is part one of two and I will let them take it away!

 Wow.
 I’m not even sure where to begin since there are so many inspiring women in my life!
-However, today I would like to feature THREE incredible women who have impacted my life, contributed to my growth, and will forever leave an imprint on my heart.
+However, today in honour of Women’s History Month I would like to feature THREE incredible women who have impacted my life, contributed to my growth, and will forever leave an imprint on my heart.
 Each of these women are strong, independent, and have the fiercest entrepreneurial spirit!

 My mom, Wanda Crawford.